History of the Carmelite Monastery

 The Sisters of Mercy Educational Society of Texas

-The sisters formed a chartered charitable organization, called the Sisters of Mercy Educational Society of Texas, in 1897; the articles of incorporation were written on April 23, 1897.
+The sisters formed a chartered charitable organization, called the Sisters of Mercy Educational Society of Texas, incorporated on April 23, 1897.
 The trustees of the organization were Mother M. Berchmans Kast, Sister Angela Hostetter, and Sister Mary Magdalen.
 This charter was filed with the Martin County clerk, Paul Konz, on July 10, 1897 and then with the Department of State in Austin on July 12, 1897.

 The Sisters of Mercy also founded schools across West Texas, stemming from their time and experience in Stanton.
 In January 1913, they started a school in Big Spring.
 Other schools soon followed in Pecos, Menard, Fort Stockton, and Slaton.